 PlantWatch, part of the suite of NatureWatch programs, is a Canada-wide network of volunteers who record the blooming times for common plant species in their province.
 Information collected by PlantWatchers is a valuable tool to track how and at what rate climate change is taking place across the nation.

-The PlantWatch program enables "citizen scientists" to get involved by recording flowering times for selected plant species and reporting these dates to researchers through the Internet or by mail.
+The PlantWatch program enables "community scientists" to get involved by recording flowering times for selected plant species and reporting these dates to researchers through the Internet or by mail.

 Which plants are tracked by PlantWatch?